The Surprising Effect of the Recession on Community College Enrollment

 Retention vs. Persistence Rates

-One of the differentials this study examined was retention vs. persistence rates at colleges across the country.
-Retention rates refer to the number of students that have continued enrollment at a single institution, while persistence rates indicate students that have had continued enrollment at any college around the country.
-This study showed that persistence rates were considerably higher than retention rates at most of the schools nationwide, indicating that while many college students continue with their higher education, they don’t always do so at the same school where they started.
-Neither the persistence or retention rates appeared to be greatly impacted by the recession, according to this study.
+One of the differentials this study examined was retention vs. persistence rates at colleges nationwide.
+Retention rates refer to the number of students who have continued enrollment at a single institution.
+In contrast, persistence rates indicate students who have continued enrollment at any college nationwide.
+This study showed that persistence rates were considerably higher than retention rates at most schools nationwide, suggesting that while many college students continue their higher education, they don't always do so at the same school where they started.
+According to this study, the recession did not significantly impact the persistence nor retention rates.

-Cliff Adelman, a senior associate with the Institute of Higher Education Policy, was happy with the inclusion of persistence rates in this particular study, although he believed the organization could have measured the data they collected more effectively.
-Adelman told Inside Higher Ed, “Hats off to them for pushing persistence rates over retention, but it’s an incomplete account of persistence.
-There’s something called life that higher education institutions cannot micromanage.
-And if I decide that my girlfriend moved to Arizona, and I’m in a funk, and I go out to Phoenix this fall and I don’t re-enroll until winter, you’re not counting me.
-That’s an example of how life gets in the way.”
+Cliff Adelman, a senior associate with the Institute of Higher Education Policy, was happy with including persistence rates in this study.
+However, he believed the organization could have more effectively measured the data they collected.
+Adelman told Inside Higher Ed, "Hats off to them for pushing persistence rates over retention, but it's an incomplete account of persistence.
+There's something called life that higher education institutions cannot micromanage.
+And if I decide that my girlfriend moved to Arizona, and I'm in a funk, and I go out to Phoenix this fall and I don't re-enroll until winter, you're not counting me.
+That's an example of how life gets in the way."

-Despite concerns over some of the data in the study, most agree this is the most comprehensive research work of its kind for specifically measuring the impact of the recession on college enrollment.
-Doug Shapiro, research director at the National Clearinghouse Research Center said the study intentionally focused on how the recent recession affected the decisions and plans of high school graduates across the country.
-The focus was narrow to ensure the integrity of the research and easier analysis of the results overall.
+Despite concerns over some of the study's data, most agree this is the most comprehensive research work for explicitly measuring the recession's impact on college enrollment.
+Doug Shapiro, research director at the National Clearinghouse Research Center, said the study intentionally focused on how the recent recession affected the decisions and plans of high school graduates nationwide.
+The focus was narrow to ensure the integrity of the research and a more straightforward analysis of the results overall.

 About the NCRC

-The National Student Clearinghouse Research Center was first formed in 1993 to be a non-profit education partner to colleges and universities around the country, according to the organization’s website.
-Focus of studies conducted by the National Student Clearinghouse Research Center includes college enrollment, transfer behaviors and outcomes.
-The agency uses a Student Tracker educational research service to accumulate their information and produce viable statistics that schools can use to evaluate current status and make necessary adjustments.
+According to the organization's website, the National Student Clearinghouse Research Center was first formed in 1993 to be a non-profit education partner to colleges and universities around the country.
+The center's studies focus on college enrollment, transfer behaviors, and outcomes.
+The agency uses a Student Tracker educational research service to accumulate information and produce viable statistics that schools can use to evaluate their current status and make necessary adjustments.

-To date, research conducted by the agency has saved institutions of higher education nearly $400 million annually.
-Most of the information compiled by the center is offered to institutions at no charge, so that colleges can allocate their own resources in other areas, according to a report at Fox 6 Alabama.
-This particular report can help community colleges and other postsecondary institutions recognize how the economic slowdown has affected enrollment and persistence patterns, so that they might more effectively respond to student needs in uncertain economic times.
+Research conducted by the agency has saved institutions of higher education nearly $400 million annually.
+According to a report at Fox 6 Alabama, most of the information compiled by the center is offered to institutions at no charge so that colleges can allocate their resources to other areas.
+This report can help community colleges and other postsecondary institutions recognize how the economic slowdown has affected enrollment and persistence patterns so they might more effectively respond to student needs in uncertain economic times.

 Questions?
 Contact us on Facebook @communitycollegereview.